OSInside/kiwi/doc/source/building_images/build_live_iso.rst

   to setup RAM only deployments in {kiwi} see: :ref:`ramdisk_deployment`

 Overlay based on overlayfs
-  Usable with the `overlay` module.
-A squashfs compressed readonly root gets overlayed with a readwrite filesystem using the kernel overlayfs filesystem.
+  Usable with both dracut modules.
+The readonly root filesystem gets overlayed with a readwrite filesystem using the kernel overlayfs filesystem.

 Overlay based on device mapper snapshots